davidsletten/blog/content/blog/20200711/index.md

 ![Habanero Harvest](./20200711-garden.jpg)

 2018 was the year that Brimstone grew out of the amateur attempts of the first few years that I brewed pepper sauce.
 My first attempt went comically wrong when I chose coconut oil to sauté my peppers in and then, because coconut oil solidifies when it cools, my sauce hardened within the bottles… Disaster.
-I salvaged by mixing it down with an another type of oil but it ended up a bit lumpy, not the best consistency for a sauce.
+I salvaged by mixing it down with another type of oil but it ended up a bit lumpy, not the best consistency for a sauce.

 ![Brimstone Ingredients](./20200711-ingredients.jpg)